top of page

 The red outline indicates the problematic areas based on user research and feedback.

 With these insights in hand, I initiated a comprehensive platform refresh.
-While we tackled numerous problems, four key issues stood out:

 Final Design Refresh